jinyi12/Data-driven-Optimization-of-EV-Charging-Coordination/README.md

 ### 5. Exact Combinatorial Optimization with Graph Convolutional Neural Networks
 Other variable node and constraint node features are based on this paper.
 link: https://arxiv.org/abs/1906.01629

+## Additional References
+For additional references for literature review on the topic of Machine Learning for Combinatorial Optimization, please have a look [here](https://github.com/Thinklab-SJTU/awesome-ml4co).